• Skip to primary navigation

 How to Change Battery Icon After Samsung Galaxy One UI 7.0 Update?

-Updated On: 2 days ago by Selva Ganesh Leave a Comment
+Updated On: 2 weeks ago by Selva Ganesh 11 Comments

 The recent Samsung Galaxy One UI 7.0 update has brought several changes to the beloved Galaxy ecosystem, but one particular update has sparked heated debate among users—the new battery icon.
 If you’ve updated your Galaxy device to One UI 7.0, you might have noticed the bigger, chunkier battery icon in your status bar.
 And if you’re like many in the Samsung community, you’re not thrilled about it.
 We will walk you through everything you need to know about the new battery icon, how to change or tweak it potentially, and what your options are moving forward.
 We’ll also dive into community reactions, why Samsung may have made this change, and some handy workarounds if you dislike the new design.